 Types of LLM-as-a-judge

-There are several ways to use large language models (LLMs) to evaluate AI outputs.
+There are several ways to use LLMs to evaluate AI outputs.
 You can compare two responses head-to-head, directly score a single response, or even add reference materials for extra context.
 Below are the main approaches and how they work.

 - Pairwise comparison